Manuka Honey vs Acacia Honey

 Can acacia honey replace manuka for health benefits?

-Why is acacia honey so clear?
+Why is acacia honey so clear and slow to crystallize?

 More Honey Comparisons